 The Most Indebted Countries

-The country currently claiming the highest national deficit relative to GDP is Libya, with a deficit equivalent to 38.7% of its GDP.
-Falling behind Libya as world leaders in national debts relative to GDP, we find Timor-Leste (34.2%), Venezuela (32.3%), Eritrea (12.8%), and South Sudan (12.7%).
+The country currently claiming the highest national deficit relative to GDP is Timor-Leste, with a deficit equivalent to -76.1% of its GDP.
+Timor-Leste is followed by South Sudan (-62.5%), Libya (-52.2%), Venezuela (-48%), and Afghanistan (-24.6%).
 As is plain to see from our list, the Middle East and Africa are especially well-represented.
 This is likely due to the convergence of developing economic infrastructures and frequent civil conflicts in these areas creating “perfect storms” financially for many of the nations therein.

 Archetypal Examples of the Causes of High National Debt